MohammadUmar5/Spectron/README.md

 # 🌍 Spectron

 **Spectron** is an offline, self-contained desktop application for detecting land cover and vegetation changes using multi-temporal LISS-4 and Sentinel imagery.
-Designed for simplicity and accuracy, Spectron enables users to select an Area of Interest and dates, then automatically processes satellite data to generate intelligible, false-alarm–resistant change maps—**no internet connection or remote sensing expertise required.**
+Designed for simplicity and accuracy, Spectron enables users to select an Area of Interest and dates, then automatically processes satellite data to generate intelligible, false-alarm–resistant change maps.

 ## 👥 Team Members